solid/solidproject.org/pages/home.md

             <p class="content is-large">

               <a href="{{site.baseurl}}/about">Solid</a> is a project that envisions an ecosystem where
-              people securely store their data in Pods, and applications can access data from any Pod if they have been granted access.
+              people securely store their data in Pods, deciding which applications to grant/revoke access to their data, and applications can access data from any Pod if they have been granted access to that data.
             </p>
             <p class="content is-large">
               Underlying the ecosystem are the Solid specifications.
 The